Walter Binning: Shows and scenery on the Royal Mile

 In October 1554, Edinburgh's burgh council commissioned Walter Binning to paint and refurbish their play equipment, the "play graith".
 This included 8 play hats, a king's crown, a mitre, a fool's hood, a sceptre, a pair of angel's wings, angel's hair or headresses, and a "chaplet of triumph".
 He painted banners or ensigns, and also actors' faces.
 The payments may have been for a performance of David Lyndsay's A Satire of the Three Estates.

 Walter Binning painted scenery and costume for a triumph or show at the Tron on Edinburgh's Royal Mile to celebrate the marriage of Mary, Queen of Scots and Francis II of France, on 3 July April 1558.
 The wedding itself took place in Paris on 24 April 1558.
 The Edinburgh entertainment was written and produced by William Lauder and William Adamson.
 Binning painted the "play cart" for actors portraying the signs of the seven planets and cupid.
 There were artificial "summer trees" with fruit made from tennis balls covered with gold foil or leaf.
 The seven planets had been portrayed in the shows in Paris after the wedding.

 In February 1562 the royal treasurer paid him £20 Scots, possibly for painting work in connection with the masques and mummery at the wedding of Lord James Stewart and Agnes Keith.
 In February 1566, Darnley was presented by with the Order of Saint Michael by a French ambassador, Nicolas d'Angennes, sieur de Rambouillet.
 Binning painted the French royal arms as a backdrop to the ceremony at Holyrood Palace.
 The events included a costumed masque and subsequently there were allegations that the French visit had occasioned immorality in the Canongate.

 Reign of James VI

+Binning made copies of the coat of arms of John Hepburn of Bowtoun, John Hay younger of Tallo, James Ormiston, and the Earl of Bothwell, to be ceremonially torn in half at Parliament in December 1567.
+These men were thought to be guilty of the murder of Lord Darnley.

 In January 1572, Walter Binning and the glaziers David Binning and Steven Loch were listed among supporters of Mary, Queen of Scots, in Edinburgh who were summoned to appear at Leith for their disloyalty to the Regent.

-Walter Binning painted the new north gallery of Holyrood Palace in 1577.
+In May 1577 Walter Binning painted the new north gallery of Holyrood Palace, constructed by William MacDowall.